hellais/Buckle-Up/Readme.md

 The aim of this project is raise sensibility of security on OS X and develop seatbelt profiles for all of the common used OSX applications.

-To run an with sandboxing enabled all you have to do is:
+To run an app with sandboxing enabled all you have to do is:

     sandbox-exec -f <sandbox_file>.sb /path/to/the/app